 Life as a supply teacher can look pretty good from the outside.
-You work when you want, you avoid things like parents evenings and when the bell rings at 3.30pm you’re pretty much done.
+You work when you want, you avoid additional aspects, such as parents evenings, and when the bell rings at 3.30pm you’re pretty much done.
 That said, you can end up in the firing line if you’re not properly prepared.
-With that in mind, we asked some experts for their essential supply teacher advice to help make that school day a little bit easier.
+With that in mind, we asked some experts for their essential supply teacher advice to help make the school day a little easier.

 1. Get there early

-There are a few key things that you will need to be familiar with, like the school’s behaviour policy, the teachers written plans, staff toilets, tea and coffee making facilities, and where you can prepare resources, so it makes sense to get to the school in good time.
+There are a few key things that you will need to be familiar with, such as the school’s behaviour policy, the teachers’ written plans, staff loos, tea- and coffee-making facilities, and where you can prepare resources, so it makes sense to get to the school in good time.

 2. Find out if the work is pre-set

 Will you need to bring your own ideas or has the teacher left lesson plans to follow?
 Also, check to see if you will have use of an interactive whiteboard and, if so, that it will be set up for you.

 How to become a supply teacher

 It’s a good idea to have suitable teaching ideas up your sleeve so that you have something to fall back on if you need it.
 “A parent had mistakenly picked up the teaching plans as she dropped off her child,” says Tony Adams, supply teacher.
 “I had nothing at all to fall back on as I hadn’t brought any back-up plans with me.
 That was in my early days as a supply teacher, though.
 I bring back-up plans all the time now.”

 The school caretaker is often a font of practical knowledge and office staff can be helpful, too.
 Smile and say “hello” to other teachers and staff within the school – not only is it good to see a happy face but it leaves a great impression.